What makes Rougemont School unique?

 Yes, we welcome all prospective pupils to come and spend the day with us to get a feel of what life at Rougemont is really like.
 ‘Taster Days’ are free and with no obligation.

 Where can I buy uniform?

 School Uniform is available from Macey Sports located on Caerleon Road, Newport.
 Uniform can also be purchased online via Macey Sports website.
-The PTA also hold nearly new and used uniform sales throughout the academic year and dates of sales can be found on the School calendar.

 What are the destinations of Sixth Form leavers?